UnclePhil/xfeed/README.md

 ## Inspirations
 ### Feeder
-Flavio Stutz swarm feed (https://github.com/flaviostutz/docker-swarm-feeds),
+Flavio Stutz swarm feeds (https://github.com/flaviostutz/docker-swarm-feeds),

-But more generic, to be used with any ingress server, and with more flexible outpout
+But more generic, to be used with any ingress server, and with more flexible output

 ### Css filtering
 https://webdesign.tutsplus.com/tutorials/how-to-build-a-filtering-component-in-pure-css--cms-33111